coder-role/cyberrole/content/blog/Nibbles/index.md

 After exploring the source code and navigating through the blog, I identify some interesting files and URLs that could be useful for further enumeration such as admin.php,, install.php, and update.php.
 I will now explore these files to uncover further potential entry points.

 The first file, admin.php, loads a web form to what I assume to be the admin panel.
 Rather than rushing into a brute force attack, which could trigger rate-limiting or IP blocking, I choose to explore other reconnaissance methods first.
-In a real-world scenarios, these proactive measures are crucial to avoid tipping off intrusion detection systems and to conserve resources for when brute-forcing becomes necessary.
+In real-world scenarios, these proactive measures are crucial to avoid tipping off intrusion detection systems and to conserve resources for when brute-forcing becomes necessary.

 ![image.png](image%205.png)